Creating a Shared Culture of Respect

 The #MeToo movement has had an incredible impact, inspiring countless individuals to step forward with their stories of sexual misconduct and ushering in a wave of change in academia and industries across the globe.

 The Royal Society of Chemistry and the National Academies of Science, Engineering and Medicine published reports on sexual harassment and inequality in late 2018.
+The Association of American Universities (AAU) released the results of its 2019 Campus Climate Survey on Sexual Assault and Misconduct in late 2019.

 Stanford's Steps Forward